 Any student who feels sexually harassed should contact the Palo Verde College Affirmative Action Officer in Administrative Services.
-The procedure for filing a complaint is identified in Administrative Procedures 3410.

 Copies of the complaint forms may be obtained in Administrative Services, the Library, and Student Services.
 The existence of this local complaint procedure does not preclude the complainant from filing a complaint directly with the Equal Employment Opportunity Commission, the Office of Civil Rights, the Department of Fair Employment and Housing, or the Chancellor's Office of the California Community Colleges.